Cape Coloureds: Origin and history

-During the 1600s and the 1700s, Germany was the Netherlands' biggest trading partner in Europe and due to their good relations, more than 100,000 Germans were recruited by the VOC, making Germans the largest group of foreign Europeans in the Dutch empire.
-Throughout Dutch rule, the VOC sent nearly 15,000 Germans to the Dutch Cape Colony to work as officials, sailors, administrators and soldiers.
-Just like the French Huguenots, the Germans in the Dutch Cape Colony were also assimilated into the existing Dutch community and they also learnt Dutch which replaced German.
+During the 1600s and the 1700s, Germany was the Netherlands' biggest trading partner in Europe and due to good relations, more than 100 000 Germans were recruited by the VOC making Germans the largest foreign Europeans in the Dutch empire.
+Throughout Dutch rule, the VOC sent nearly 15 000 Germans to the Dutch Cape Colony to work as officials, sailors, administrators and soldiers.
+Just like the French Huguenots, the Germans in the Dutch Cape Colony were also assimilated into the existing Dutch community and also learnt Dutch which replaced German.
 Eventually, Germans in the Cape became farmers, teachers, traders and ministers.
-Almost all Germans who settled in the Cape throughout the Dutch rule were men and therefore, almost all German men in the Cape married women outside their culture (including African and Asian women).
+Almost all Germans who settled in the Cape throughout Dutch rule were men and therefore, almost all German men in the Cape married women outside their culture (including African and Asian women).
 Due to integration with the Dutch and other ethnic groups in the Cape, there are many Afrikaans surnames of German origin e.g. Klaasen, Ackerman, Vosloo, Hertzog, Botha, Grobler, Hartzenberg, Pretorius, Booysen, Steenkamp, Kruger (from 'Krüger'), Louw, Venter, Cloete, Schoeman, Mulder, Kriel, Meyer, Breytenbach, Engelbrecht, Potgieter, Muller, Maritz, Liebenberg, Hoffman, Fleischman, Weimers, and Schuster.

-Another group of Europeans who settled in the Dutch Cape Colony came from Northern Europe, specifically Scandinavia.
-In fact, they were among the earliest Europeans who settled in the Cape Colony, along with the Dutch and the Germans.
-Most Scandinavians in the Cape were VOC workers, while others were independent traders who also needed the Cape as a halfway point to Asia and vice versa.
-The Scandinavians in the Cape mostly came from Sweden and Denmark, while some also came from Norway and Finland.
+Another group of Europeans who settled in the Dutch Cape Colony came from Northern Europe (also known as 'Scandinavia').
+In fact, they were amongst the earliest Europeans who settled in the Cape Colony, along with the Dutch and the Germans.
+Most Scandinavians in the Cape were VOC workers while others were independent traders who also needed the Cape as a halfway point to Asia and vice versa.
+The Scandinavians in the Cape mostly came from Sweden and Denmark while a few came from Norway and Finland.
 As the VOC struggled to find Dutch volunteers to become workers, it turned to the Scandinavians.
 Scandinavians in the Cape were mostly missionaries, soldiers, administrators, traders, teachers, nurses, doctors and public servants.
 One of the earliest Scandinavians to settle in the Cape was the Danish husband of Krotoa, Peter Havgard, whose Dutch name was 'Pieter Van Meerhof'.
-One of the most prominent Scandinavians in the Cape was the Swedish explorer and VOC official Olof Bergh (whose wife, Anna De Konnning, was mixed-race).
-Just like many White Afrikaans speakers, many Cape Coloureds also have some ancestry from Northern Europe (especially Sweden and Denmark) because of these Scandinavians who integrated with the Dutch and other ethnic groups in the Cape region.
-The popular Afrikaans surname 'Trichardt'/'Triegaardt' originates from the Swedish surname 'Trädgård'.
-Other surnames of Scandinavian origin also became part of the Afrikaans-speaking community e.g. Zeederberg, Knoetze, Blomerus, Wentzel, Lindeque/Lindeques (from the Swedish surname 'Lindequast').
+One of the most prominent Scandinavians in the Cape was the Swedish explorer and VOC official, Olof Bergh (whose wife, Anna De Konnning, was mixed-race).
+Just like many White-Afrikaans speakers, many Cape Coloureds also have some ancestry from Northern Europe (especially Sweden and Denmark) because of these Scandinavians who integrated with the Dutch and other ethnic groups in the Cape region.
+The common Afrikaans surname 'Trichardt'/'Triegaardt' originates from the Swedish surname 'Trädgård'.
+Other surnames of Scandinavian origin became part of the Afrikaans-speaking community e.g. Zeederberg, Knoetze, Blomerus, Wentzel, Lindeque/Lindeques (from the Swedish surname 'Lindequast').

-Some Portuguese people also settled in the Cape and were integrated into Cape society, which is how the Portuguese surname Ferreira ended up being an Afrikaans surname as well.
+Some of the Portuguese people also settled in the Cape and they were also integrated into the Cape society, which is how the Portuguese surname 'Ferreira' ended up being an Afrikaans surname as well.
 Overtime, the white community of the Cape evolved into an ethnic group of White South Africans who are now known as Boers/Afrikaners.